DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 ## What next?

-Like i said it would be good to learn regular expression because knowing it will really let you take full advantage of this extension.
+Like i said it would be good to learn regular expressions because knowing it will really let you take full advantage of this extension.

 My recommendations are The Coding Train and already mentioned, theNetNinja.
 You can also use search bar to experiment with regular expressions.

-If you have questions which aren't answered in FAQ you can contact me at <a href="https://www.linkedin.com/in/danilo-novakovi%C4%87-821934167/" target="_blank">`Linkedin`</a> or by (prefferably) posting an issue on github.
+If you have questions which aren't answered in FAQ you can contact me at [Linkedin](https://www.linkedin.com/in/danilo-novakovi%C4%87-821934167/) or by (prefferably) posting an issue on github.
 Same goes for if you have an additional idea on how to improve this extension.

 ---